Georgie Fame and the Blue Flames: Concert and appearances

-The group were resident at a number of London clubs including The Whiskey-A-Go-Go, in Soho's Wardour Street and the Flamingo Club.
+The group were resident at several London clubs including The Whiskey-A-Go-Go, in Soho's Wardour Street and the Flamingo Club.
 In August 1963 the band took a weekly Friday night spot at The Scene on Great Windmill Street.
 They also performed at The Roaring Twenties club near Carnaby Street, run by Count Suckle.
-They did 22 midweek gigs at Klooks Kleek in 1964/65, The Ricky Tick in Windsor and The Scene, during week days.
+They did 22 midweek gigs at Klooks Kleek in 1964/65, The Ricky Tick in Windsor, and The Scene, during weekdays.

 In 1964, Fame and the band appeared on five episodes of ITV's Ready Steady Go!
 Fame also appeared on television in 1965 in the New Musical Express Poll Winners' Concert held at the Empire Pool, Wembley on 11 April 1965, playing "Yeh, Yeh" and Rufus Thomas's "Walking the Dog".

 Georgie Fame and the Blue Flames were the only act from the UK invited to perform with the first Motown Review in the UK during the mid-1960s.
-The Tamla Motown Package Show was a 21-date UK tour featuring amongst others, the Supremes, Stevie Wonder and Martha Reeves & the Vandellas.
+The Tamla Motown Package Show was a 21-date UK tour featuring, amongst others, the Supremes, Stevie Wonder and Martha Reeves & the Vandellas.

 On 26 December 1966, Fame, backed by the Blue Flames, opened the "Fame in '67' Show" alongside Cat Stevens and the show ran for two weeks at London's Saville Theatre.